HATCH Summit Lab Sprints

 FOOD & FOOD SYSTEMS || DEVELOPING A SUSTAINABLE FOOD DISTRIBUTION SYSTEM

-Facilitator: Tim West
+LAB LEAD/AREA EXPERT: Tim West

 The challenge is to create a sense of urgency around the need to move the global food distribution system to a more sustainable model and prevent food waste to feed those in need.